FlowFuse/flowfuse/docs/install/docker/README.md

 ### Configuring FlowForge

 Configuration details are stored in the `etc/flowforge.yml` file which is mapped into the `flowforge/forge-docker` container.
 You will need to edit this file to update the `domain` and `base_url` entries to match the DNS settings.
+Please note that once set, the `domain` and `base_url` values should not be changed as these values are used as part of the configuration stored in the database of each project.
+The ability to migrate `domains` is on the feature backlog.

 You also need to update the `VIRTUAL_HOST` entry in the `docker-compose.yml` file to use the same domain as in the `etc/flowforge.yml` file.